 Perry Lake Trail (30-mile loop).
-This national recreation trail, primarily maintained by the Kansas Trails Council, traverses some of the most scenic and rugged territory in the area.
+This National Recreation Trail, primarily maintained by the Kansas Trails Council, traverses some of the most scenic and rugged territory in the area.
 Much of it meanders through oak-hickory forest containing a mixture of chestnut oak, shagbark hickory, black walnut, red cedar and Osage orange trees.
 Colorful redbuds along with dogwood are numerous underneath the canopy of trees.
 Small native animals such as rabbits and fox squirrels are seen almost with every hike.
 White-tailed deer, wild turkey and raccoons may be seen around sundown.
+Ticks can be a problem during warm weather months.
 Four excellent trailheads are listed below.

 Little Slough Creek (2.9 mi.).
 Go 12 miles North of Perry on Ferguson Rd.
 (FAS 328).
 At the bottom of the hill, turn East (right) on 94th and go about 170 yards.
 On the left (North) will be blue blazes and/or ribbon on trees.
 This is the trailhead.
 Park on the road's shoulder.
 This is perhaps the most scenic stretch of the Perry Lake Trail.
 It winds high above Little Slough Creek along a heavily wooded ridge.
-After about 1.5 miles it crosses a small stream below the dam of a lake (private) nestled in the forested hills.
+After about 1.5 miles it crosses a small stream below the dam of a lake (private) nestled in the forested hills which looks a bit like an Alpine lake.
 There is evidence of beaver in this area.
 This is a good place to turn around or continue on to Kiowa Rd.
 (Co Rd 1029) and then re-trace your steps.
 There may be some noise from Ferguson Road and airplanes (on a fight pattern).